‘Star-Spangled Banner’ controversial long

 before QB Kaepernick sparked movement

-COLIN KAEPERNICK’S refusal last year to stand for the national anthem triggered a furor.
+COLIN KAEPERNICK’S refusal in August 2016 to stand for the national anthem triggered a furor.
 Critics demanded the 49er get to his feet, as players have been doing since leather-helmet days.
 Supporters applauded the African-American quarterbackfor protesting racial inequity and police brutality.

 L’affaire Kaepernick is only the latest controversy to envelop “The Star-Spangled Banner.”
 Way before Kaepernick was staying in his seat—and U.S. soccer star Megan Rapinoe was taking a knee—in protest, the song was stirring controversy.
 Through the 1920s, America’s most renowned band leader and many others bitterly resisted a prolonged effort to make the old song something most Americans thought it already was: the official national anthem.

 “The Star-Spangled Banner” grew out of the War of 1812, a two-year scuffle between the United States and Britain.
 In September 1814, having burned Washington, D.C., British forces were advancing on Baltimore, 35 miles north.
 Only Fort McHenry, a brick bastion at the mouth of Baltimore harbor, guarded the port.
 Aboard warships out on Chesapeake Bay, the British were holding Americans taken prisoner during the Washington campaign.
 The POWs included Upper Marlboro, Maryland, physician William Beanes, 65.
 Friends asked Washington lawyer Francis Scott Key to seek Beanes’s release.
 Key, 35, sailed from the capital under a flag of truce with a federal official authorized to negotiate prisoner exchanges.